 Pieter Korthals was the first person to classify the plant.
 However, kratom wouldn’t receive its official name of Mitragyna Speciosa until 1859, after having gone through several name changes.

-A British botanist by the name of L. Wray decided in 1907 that he wanted to turn kratom into herbal medicine.
-He sent samples of kratom to a friend at the University of Edinburgh.
-This friend was able to isolate strains of kratom so that they could be medicinally used.
+A British botanist by the name of L. Wray samples of kratom to a friend at the University of Edinburgh.
+This friend was able to isolate strains of kratom.

-Today, kratom is identified as a controlled substance in many countries or is even banned outright.
+Today, kratom is identified as illegal in many countries or is even banned outright.
 It’s still legal in Indonesia but banned in many other Southeast Asian countries.

 Interestingly enough, kratom is completely legal in the United States, although many people are trying to get that changed.
 Most of these kratom critics know very little about the substance, where it comes from, or the history behind it.

 With that said, you should be aware of your local and federal laws before you purchase kratom.
 The FDA has already tried to get kratom banned in the United States, sometimes by using misleading and unethical tactics.
 Because of this, it’s important to stay vigilant with regards to the laws surrounding kratom.